icha024/go-geoindex/README.md

 ```

-#### (Extreme) Total 443,969 locations in the system, search 10 km radius to return 490 record.
+#### (Extreme) Total 443,969 locations in the system, search 10 km bound to return 490 records.

-Around 600 TPS for extremely large dataset and high HTTP overhead/traffic (85 Mbyte/sec).
+Around 600 TPS for extremely large dataset and high HTTP overhead/traffic.

 ```
 Concurrency Level:      10